zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 score another recording from the same subject with a different epoch length, it's best to create a new calibration file.

-## Section 4B: Training your own classification model
+## 4B.
+Training your own classification model

 To train a new model on your own data: